gtk-rs/gtk4-rs/book/src/css.md

 ## CSS Rules Provided by GTK

 Certain styles are common enough that GTK provides CSS rules for them.
-For example, if you want to indicate that your button leads to a destructive or suggested action you do not have to provide your own CSS rules.
+For example, if you want to indicate that your button leads to a destructive or suggested action you don't have to provide your own CSS rules.
 All you have to do is to add "destructive-action" or "suggested-action" style class to your button.
 Most widgets will document these rules in their documentation under [CSS nodes](../docs/gtk4/struct.Button.html#css-nodes).